 Consideration has been given to the design of canopy structures positioned below escape windows to ensure they do not form an obstruction, impeding escape via the windows above and are capable of supporting a person escaping from the window and a ladder.

 These provisions apply to Blocks A, B, E and F within the Gallions 3B development.
-It is noted that canopies to Block A & B are minimal in depth, enabling a ladder for escape/rescue purposes to be located directly underneath the window. however, the canopies to escape windows in Block E and F have been designed to support escape onto the canopy, as outlined above.
+It is noted that canopies to Block A & B are minimal in depth, enabling a ladder for escape/rescue purposes to be located directly underneath the window. however, the canopies to escape windows in Block A have been designed to support escape onto the canopy, as outlined above.

 Maintenance